 Accounting Policies - The Fund follows accounting standards established by the Financial Accounting Standards Board ("FASB") to ensure consistent reporting of financial position, results of activities, and cash flows.
-References to generally accepted accounting principles ("U.S. GAAP") in these footnotes are to FASB Accounting Standards Codification ("ASC").
+References to generally accepted accounting principles in the United States of America ("U.S. GAAP") in these footnotes are to FASB Accounting Standards Codification ("ASC").